 Sentiment analysis is available for more than 100 languages.

-Sentiment analysis works both for mentions from news sites and social media mentions.
+Sentiment analysis works both for mentions from news sites, forums, blogs, and social media mentions.

 The social media platform of choice for financial journalists is Twitter.
 That makes it perfect for media monitoring and sentiment analysis for stock market.